CA-CST-SII/Software-Standards/CSS_Standards.md

 ##4.
 Selectors
 With specificity, comes great responsibility.
 Broad selectors allow us to be efficient, yet can have adverse consequences if not tested.
 Location-specific selectors can save us time, but will quickly lead to a cluttered stylesheet.
 Exercise your best judgment to create selectors that find the right balance between contributing to the overall style and layout of the DOM.
 * Similar to the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards) for file names, use lowercase and separate words with hyphens when naming selectors.
-Avoid camelcase and underscores.
+Avoid camelCase and underscores.
 * Use human readable selectors that describe what element(s) they style.
 * Attribute selectors should use double quotes around values.
 * Refrain from using over-qualified selectors, div.container can simply be stated as